AdobeDocs/experience-platform.en/help/query-service/data-governance/ad-hoc-schema-labels.md

 Labels can be applied at any time, providing flexibility in how you choose to govern data.
 Although, it is best practice to label data as soon as it is ingested into Platform, or as soon as the data becomes available for use in Platform.

-Schema based labelling is an important component of Attribute Based Access Control (ABAC) to better manage the access given to users or groups of users.
+Schema-based labeling is an important component of attribute-based access control (ABAC) to better manage the access given to users or groups of users.
 Adobe Experience Platform enables you to restrict access to any field of an ad hoc schema by creating and applying labels through the UI.

 This document provides a tutorial to manage access to sensitive data by applying labels to data fields of ad hoc schemas generated through Query Service.